 sysctl vm.swappiness

-The output should be the following:
+The output should look like this:

 vm.swappiness = 30

-Step 2: Temporary Swappiness Change
+Step 2: Temporarily Change the Swappiness Value

 sudo sysctl vm.swappiness=NEW_VALUE